Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Finding Invariants using Parameter Synthesis

 In contrast to the previous section which aims at \emph{validating a given invariant}, in this section, we address the problem of \emph{finding} such invariants.
-In general, the invariant synthesis problem is stated as follows: Given a \WHILESYMBOL-loop $L$, find a mapping $I\colon \epgf \to \epgf$ such that $\Phi_{B,P}(I) \sqsubseteq I$.
-Similar to classical programs, synthesizing invariants for probabilistic programs is hard.
 For related problems, e.g., finding invariants in terms of weakest preexpectations, there exist sound and complete synthesis algorithms for \emph{subclasses} of loops and properties that can be verified by piecewise linear templates \cite{DBLP:conf/tacas/BatzCJKKM23}.
-We, in turn, leverage the power of second order ePGFs to achieve decidability results for a subclass of invariant candidates.
-Ideally, we aim for expressions of invariants that are either in a parametric form, e.g., for a bivariate uniform distribution transformer a formula like $I(x^a y^b) = \frac{1}{a b}\cdot\left(\sum_{i=1}^{a} x^i\right) \cdot \left(\sum_{i=1}^{b} y^b\right) = \frac{1}{ab} \frac{x^a-x}{1-x}\frac{y^b-y}{1-y}$, or can be described by a loop-free \credip Program $Q$ such that $\sem{Q} = I$.
-Note that the second approach is a sufficient condition for $I$ being expressible in a parametric form.
-The reverse direction, that every parametric expression can be expressed by a loop-free \credip program is not always true which is further investigated in \cref{sec:bottlenecks}.
-For the rest of this section we focus on the latter approach of finding loop-free Programs describing invariants.
+We adopt the idea of template-based invariant synthesis and leverage the power of eSOPs to achieve decidability results for a subclass of invariant candidates.
+Our templates are described by parametric loop-free cReDiP programs, e.g., $I_p = \PCHOICE{\ASSIGN{\progvar{x}}{1}}{p}{\ASSIGN{\progvar{x}}{0}}$ which models a Bernoulli distribution with symbolic parameter $p$.
+We believe that \begin{enumerate*} \item using programs as templates is (in particular in the probabilistic case) intuitively easier than using first-order logic as typically used to express invariants, and \item finding suitable templates can be encoded as a program synthesis problem whose hardness may be precisely quantified. \end{enumerate*} Recall the invariant synthesis problem: Given a \WHILESYMBOL-loop $L = \WHILEDO{B}{P}$, find a loop-free \credip program $I$ such that $\Phi_{B,P}(\sem{I}) = \sem{I}$.
+Sometimes, the general shape of an invariant template $T_\bvec{p}$ (with a vector $\bvec{p}$ of parameters) is derivable from $L$, but finding a valid parameter valuation may be involved.
+We illustrate the idea by \cref{ex:params}.